School of Psychology

 - MSc in Psychology of Health & Well Being

-- MSc in Social & Community Psychology
+- MSc in Applied Social & Political Psychology

 "I have been extremely lucky in every aspect of my time as a student in Keele's psychology department, where you are not just seen as students but individuals with different backgrounds and personalities.
 What is so unique is that this is across the whole department.
 Student guidance/pastoral care is an amazing and understated part of what Keele students receive, and as a mature student I have particularly appreciated that."